 Mr. Laurent Marti, the Red Cross representative in Israel, met officials of the Red Crescent?

-Mr. Laurent Marti, the Red Cross representative in Israel, met officials of the Red Crescent of East Jerusalem and the major towns of the West Bank on Sunday to discuss ways to get medical aid to the wounded in the Jordan fighting.
+Background: Mr. Laurent Marti, the Red Cross representative in Israel, met officials of the Red Crescent of East Jerusalem and the major towns of the West Bank on Sunday to discuss ways to get medical aid to the wounded in the Jordan fighting.